Here are the steps you need to take to form an LLC in Rhode Island.

 Under Rhode Island law, an LLC name must end with the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C." (upper and lower case abbreviations are permitted).

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Rhode Island Secretary of State.
-Names may be checked for availability by at the Rhode Island Secretary of State business name database.
+Names may be checked for availability by using the Rhode Island Secretary of State's business name database.

-You may reserve a name for 120 days by filing a Reservation of Entity Name (Form 620) with the Rhode Island Secretary of State Corporations Division.
+You may reserve a name for 120 days by filing a Reservation of Entity Name (Form 620) with the Rhode Island Secretary of State's Corporations Division.
 The reservation can be filed online or by mail.
 The filing fee is $50.

 A Rhode Island LLC is created by filing Articles of Organization (Form 400) with the Secretary of State.
 The articles must include: the LLC's name and address; how the LLC will be treated for federal tax purposes; the name and address of the LLC’s registered agent; the name and address of each organizer of the LLC; whether the LLC will be member-managed or manager-managed; if the LLC is manager-managed, the managers' names and addresses must be provided.
 The articles may be filed online or by postal mail.
-The filing fee is $150.
+The filing fee is $150 ($156 for online filing).
+Rhode Island has separate articles of organization for an L3C (low-profit limited liaiblity company).

 Every Rhode Island LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
-The registered agent may be an Rhode Island resident or a business entity authorized to do business in Rhode Island.
+The resident agent (called registered agent in most states) must be a Rhode Island resident or a business entity authorized to do business in Rhode Island.
 The registered agent must have a physical street address in Rhode Island.

 All of the paperwork and procedural steps to start a limited liability company in Rhode Island can be done online using Nolo's Rhode Island Online LLC Formation application.